 By using Low Speed Thresholds, Inadequate Amber Times and Inadequate Signage, the program sets up motorists and produces “violations”.

-Todd Dube is a Winnipeg businessman who now oversees the group along with Kevin Yaworski and a group of Administrators who all share the motivation to inform the public of the facts and history of photo radar enforcement.
+Todd Dube is a Winnipeg businessman who now oversees the group along with a group of passionate Administrators who all share the motivation to inform the public of the facts and history of photo radar enforcement.

 Mr. Dube provided for the cost of the awareness placards.
 “To me photo-radar and similar unfair or unlawful enforcement represents more than just the cash-grab that it certainly is – it’s also symbolic of how far we’ve let our governments and bureaucracies run astray.